kecman/view/PLAN.md

 - Transparency with order as it is in the entity list
 - [Cleanup] Make the polygon/polyline types use slices, not dynamic arrays, put allocators in the top level
 - [Meta-programming] Autogenerate the console registering code to add commands to the console
+- [Meta-programming] Generate a list of used ImGui functions, to simplify transitioning to a newer version
 - Sort by time loaded
 - Write * to indicate an identical first and last point
 - Mode line showing the style info etc